pilinux/gorest/README.md

 for rapid prototyping and developing a RESTful API.
 The source code is released under the [MIT license][13] and is free for any personal or commercial project.

 ## Updates

+v1.3.1 [Dec 31 - 2021]

+- During the login process, if the provided email is not found, API should handle it properly
+- A user must not be able to modify resources related to other users (controllers have been updated)

 v1.3.0 [Dec 28 - 2021]

 - refactored config files to reduce cyclomatic complexity
 - organized instance variables

 v1.2.7 [Dec 27 - 2021]

 - REDIS database driver and test endpoints added
 - removed ineffectual assignments
 - check errors during binding of incoming JSON

 v1.2.6 [Dec 26 - 2021]

 - fixed security vulnerability [CWE-190][71] and [CWE-681][72]

 v1.2.5 [Dec 25 - 2021]

 - new endpoint added for refreshing JWT tokens

 v1.2.4 [Aug 02 - 2021]

 - middleware added: `logrus` + `sentry.io`

 v1.2.3 [Jul 31 - 2021]

 - Route handlers modified to meet the requirements of doing unit test

 v1.2.2 [Jul 29 - 2021]

 - Replaced `github.com/dgrijalva/jwt-go` with `github.com/golang-jwt/jwt`

 Package `github.com/dgrijalva/jwt-go <= v3.2.0` allows attackers to bypass